 Candidates for admission to the MU School of Medicine should apply to the American Medical College Application Service, AMCAS, selecting the combined program degree type.
 Students who demonstrate financial need may qualify for an AMCAS application fee waiver.

 Depending on an applicant's home state residency, there are different evaluation procedures for opening a file for consideration.
 For Missouri residents applying to the MU School of Medicine, a file is automatically opened and evaluated.
 For residents from a state other than Missouri, please refer to Out-of-State Admission.

-The MU School of Medicine receives nearly sixteen hundred applications every year.
+The MU School of Medicine receives over two thousand applications every year.
 After an initial screening we invite applicants, who are seriously being considered, for interviews.
 In general, applicants to the MD-PhD program will have a medical school interview, and separate graduate school (combined program) interviews.
 All interviews are at the invitation of the School of Medicine.
 Learn more about our Interview Day.